Myocarditis and COVID-19 Vaccines: The Latest News for Parents

 “We hospitalize patients to monitor them,” Dr. Su explains.
 “It’s usually out of an abundance of caution to make sure they’re safe and the inflammation completely resolves.”

-As of late July, Children’s Hospital Los Angeles has treated eight cases of myocarditis in adolescent boys who had recently received a COVID-19 shot.
+As of March 2022, Children’s Hospital Los Angeles has treated only nine confirmed cases of myocarditis in adolescent boys who had recently received a COVID-19 shot.
 It has not been determined if all those cases were caused by the vaccine.

 Should my child still get a COVID-19 vaccine?